 Points are awarded based on the amount of seat time for each approved Inservice activity.
-No inservice activity may be recorded for less than 0.5 hours.
 Any inservice activity recorded in PGS for less than one hour must receive approval from the district inservice staff.
-"Approved Inservice activity" applies to a component that is a part of the Master Inservice Plan and has been approved by the Professional Development Council/School Board.
+An" Approved Inservice activity" applies to a component that is a part of the Master Inservice Plan and has been approved by the Professional Development Council/School Board.
+Approved inservice activities are trainings which meet the following: